pac4j/pac4j/documentation/blog/more_openid_federation_with_pac4j_and_connect2id.md

 org.pac4j.oidc.exceptions.OidcException: Client secret export file is required
 ```

-This seems definitely a weird one, but it's not.
+This seems definitely a weird one, but it's not!
 Let me explain: the received `client_id` is output in the logs, though it would not be safe to output the `client_secret` in the logs as well.

 So the received `client_secret` is planned to be saved on the disk, on a file defined by the `secretExportFile` property.